-The Christian a Citizen of Two Kingdoms — Every person is a subject of two kingdoms, one spiritual, the other earthly.
+The Christian a Citizen of Two Kingdoms — Every person is a subject of two kingdoms — one spiritual, the other earthly.
 Both the godly and ungodly are citizens of an earthly kingdom or country.
 However, Lutherans are not always as great a blessing to their country as they should be.

 Christian Citizenship — We are all citizens of two kingdoms.
 One is the kingdom of this world.
 Christian citizenship will advance the cause of movements that strengthen the guarantees of order and law, keep separate church and state, keep sacred the institution of marriage, and protect the morals of youth.

-The Social Doctrine of the Augsburg Confession and its Significance for the Present — In this essay Sasse describes the theology of the “two regimens” (more commonly called “two kingdoms”) of the state and the church.
+The Social Doctrine of the Augsburg Confession and its Significance for the Present — In this essay, Hermann Sasse describes the theology of the “two regimens” (more commonly called “two kingdoms”) of the state and the church.
 Sasse addresses the widespread misunderstanding of the kingdom of God.